ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 the outside world we first convert the text back into bytes.
 To visualize this, imagine a 'sandwich' consisting of a top and bottom layer of bytes, a layer of conversion between, and all text type in the center.

+For compatibility reasons you will see a bunch of custom functions we developed (``to_text``/``to_bytes``/``to_native``) and while Python 2 is not a concern anymore we will continue to use them as they apply for other cases that make dealing with unicode problematic.

+While we will not be using it most of it anymore, the documentation below is still useful for those developing modules that still need to support both Python 2 and 3 simultaneouslly.

 Unicode Sandwich common borders: places to convert bytes to text in controller code
 -----------------------------------------------------------------------------------